ansible/workshops/exercises/ansible_rhel/1.1-setup/README.md

 ## Objective

-* Understand the lab topology and how to access the environment.
+* Understand Lab Topology: Familiarize yourself with the lab environment and access methods.
-* Understand how to work the workshop exercises
-* Understand challenge labs
+* Master Workshop Exercises: Gain proficiency in navigating and executing workshop tasks.
+* Embrace Challenge Labs: Learn to apply your knowledge in practical challenge scenarios.

+## Guide

-These first few lab exercises will be exploring the command-line utilities of the Ansible Automation Platform.
-This includes
+This workshop's initial phase focuses on the command-line utilities of the Ansible Automation Platform, such as:

-- [ansible-navigator](https://github.com/ansible/ansible-navigator) - a command line utility and text-based user interface (TUI) for running and developing Ansible automation content.
+- [ansible-navigator](https://github.com/ansible/ansible-navigator) - a Text-based User Interface (TUI) for running and developing Ansible content.
-- [ansible-core](https://docs.ansible.com/core.html) - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform.
-It also includes various cli tools like `ansible`, `ansible-playbook` and `ansible-doc`.
-Ansible Core acts as the bridge between the upstream community with the free and open source Ansible and connects it to the downstream enterprise automation offering from Red Hat, the Ansible Automation Platform.
+- [ansible-core](https://docs.ansible.com/core.html) - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform, including CLI tools like `ansible`, `ansible-playbook` and `ansible-doc`.
-- [Execution Environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) - not specifically covered in this workshop because the built-in Ansible Execution Environments already included all the Red Hat supported collections which includes all the collections we use for this workshop.
-Execution Environments are container images that can be utilized as Ansible execution.
+- [Execution Environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) - Pre-built container images with Red Hat supported collections.
-- [ansible-builder](https://github.com/ansible/ansible-builder) - not specifically covered in this workshop, `ansible-builder` is a command line utility to automate the process of building Execution Environments.
+- [ansible-builder](https://github.com/ansible/ansible-builder) - automates the  process of building Execution Environments.
+Not a primary focus in this workshop.

 If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)

-## Guide

 ### Your Lab Environment

-In this lab you work in a pre-configured lab environment.
-You will have access to the following hosts:
+You'll work in a pre-configured environment with the following hosts:

 | Role                 | Inventory name |
 | ---------------------| ---------------|